danekshea/blockchain-migration-tool-backend/README.md

 Please make sure to update tests as appropriate.

 ## Immediate to-do
-*There's duplicate tokenIDs in the dataset, these are also found in the DB.
-Before troubleshooting this issue, likely just look to rewrite the loading script to be block by block rather than the current setup.
-*Remember to remove index limiter in the block scanner, it's currently only doing 100 iterations *Add error handling to checking if users are registered on IMX, currently the error handling doesn't account for rate limiting issues etc.
+*Add error handling to checking if users are registered on IMX, currently the error handling doesn't account for rate limiting issues etc.

 ## Long-term to-do